Homosexual (album): Critical reception

 Giselle Au-Nhien Nguyen, reviewing the album for The Sydney Morning Herald, gave the album three-and-a-half stars and wrote that "there's something thrilling about hearing a musician who’s been a mainstay in Australian pop for so long go his own way, with little care for others' expectations.
 There's a real sense of hard-won independence on this record, a sense of personal liberation."
 The Independent gave the LP 5/5 stars, calling it a "proud and simple reclamation".
 Billboard opined Hayes "employs the blissful, gay-club-adjacent dance-pop of the early aughts to dissect his own trauma [...]
 It’s neither happy nor sad — it’s honest."
 Entertainment Focus rated the album 4/5 stars and called it a “triumph”, adding that Hayes “deserve[d] to be held high among the best pop artists in the music industry”.
 Metro Weekly rated Homosexual 4/5 stars, praising the "celebration of identity and freedom", adding that the album "feels like Darren Hayes [is] at his most free and unencumbered as an artist."

 Chart performance

 Homosexual debuted at number 16 on the Australian Artist Albums Chart.

 On 10 October 2022, Homosexual placed at number 19 on the midweek UK Albums Chart; this would have been Hayes' highest UK album entry since This Delicate Thing We've Made peaked at number 14 in 2007, and his fourth studio album to reach the top 20.
 However, when the UK Albums Chart was released on 14 October 2022, Homosexual debuted at number 82, as well as at number 3 on the UK Album Downloads Chart and number 13 on the UK Album Sales Chart.

 On 10 February 2023, the vinyl issue of the album was released.
-In the UK, this saw Homosexual chart at number 60 on the UK Album Sales chart.
+In the UK, this saw Homosexual chart at number 60 on the UK Album Sales chart and number 23 on the Vinyl Albums chart.